Meet the Expert: Doctor Bio Video Series

-Dr. Forseth’s approach: “Volunteering overseas, in places like Haiti, Columbia, and Honduras, continues to be a positive influence on my practice.
+Dr. Forseth’s approach: “Volunteering overseas, in places like Haiti, Colombia, and Honduras, continues to be a positive influence on my practice.
 My experiences there have broadened my perspective about what I do here — personally and professionally.”

 Dr. Forseth’s education: After completing his undergraduate studies at St. Olaf College in Northfield, Minnesota, Dr. Forseth earned his medical degree at the University of South Dakota School of Medicine in Vermillion, South Dakota.
 His residency took place at Loyola University Affiliated Hospitals in Maywood, Illinois, and he furthered his specialized training in the hand surgery fellowship program at the University of Cincinnati in Ohio.